nithishkgnani/nithishkgnani.github.io/content/project/WIP.md

 ### 1. Tremor suppression

-Developed _tremor suppression_ algorithm that suppresses tremors in the robot arm while controlling it using a haptic device.
+The edge intelligent switch port connected to the haptic device runs the _tremor suppression_ algorithm that:

+* Filters out the hand tremors of the human operator that can cause unwanted movement of the teleoperator.
+* Uses a threshold-based algorithm to compare the coordinates of the haptic device and discard the packets that are associated with tremors.
+* Reduces the network load (up to 99.9%), and movement length of the teleoperator by suppressing tremors as shown.

 {{< figure src="/img/tcps/TCPS_Tremor_plot.jpg" caption="(A) Physiological tremors reflected in output movement; (B) Smooth movement due to tremor suppression algorithm at the edge switch port using tremor amplitude threshold of 0.5mm" >}}
 {{< figure src="/img/tcps/Trem_sup_results.png" width=100% caption="Results: tremor suppression" >}}

-### 2. Pose correction
+### 2. Automatic pose correction

-Developed _pose correction_ algorithm that automatically adjusts the pose of a robot while gripping a tool.
+A 5x3 array of force-sensitive resistors (FSRs) was built and attached to custom fingertips on a two-fingered gripper.
+It is used to detect the contact region and force between the gripper and the tool.
+An Arduino Mega communicates the sensor data to the switch via a host computer.

-{{< figure src="/img/tcps/TCPS_FingerMod.jpg" width=80% caption="A. stock and B. modified gripper fingertips design in CAD; C. Photo of modified gripper" >}}
+{{< figure src="/img/tcps/TCPS_FingerMod.jpg" width=70% caption="A. stock and B. modified gripper fingertips design in CAD; C. Photo of modified gripper" >}}

+The edge intelligent switch port connected to the robotic arm runs the automatic _pose correction_ algorithm that:

+* Monitors the grip of the two-fingered gripper on a tool using the force sensor array.
+* Calculates and sends the necessary translation and rotation steps to the robot to achieve a firm and accurate grip.
+* Uses a geometry-based algorithm and a precomputed table of pose corrections for different sensor combinations as shown in the figure below.
+* Reduces the control loop latency (100 μs) and network load by performing the pose correction locally on the switch port as shown.
+{{< figure src="/img/tcps/TCPS_PoseCorr.jpg" width=80% caption="Pose correction to correctly grip a tool using force sensor array" >}}
-{{< figure src="/img/tcps/Ladder_diagrams-PoseCor.png" width=100% caption="Results: pose correction" >}}
+{{< figure src="/img/tcps/Ladder_diagrams-PoseCor.png" width=80% caption="Results: pose correction" >}}

 # Work Done